fivetran/fivetran_sdk/how-to-handle-history-mode-files.md

 2  | mno | 3 | T4 | TMAX | TRUE | T103

 **Explanation:**
-We got new records for id = 1.
+- We got new records for id = 1.
-- Check for corresponding earliest record(`_fivetran_earliest` TRUE), DELETE the existing records from destination table if `_fivetran_start` of destination table is greater than or equal to  `_fivetran_start` of batch file(in above example yes, so deleted id = 1 with _fivetran_start = T3 and T4)
+- We check for the corresponding earliest record(`_fivetran_earliest` as TRUE), and deleted the existing records from the destination table if `_fivetran_start` of destination table is greater than or equal to the `_fivetran_start` of the batch file(in the above example we have such records, so deleted records with id = 1 and _fivetran_start = T3 and T4)
 - `_fivetran_end` of the active record in destination table is set to `_fivetran_start`-1 of the `_fivetran_earliest` record of batch file.
-- Set `_fivetran_active` for above updated record to FALSE and `deleted_column`(if present in destination table) to TRUE
+- We set the `_fivetran_active` column value for above updated record to FALSE and `deleted_column`(if present in destination table) to TRUE
-- New records are inserted AS IS excluding `_fivetran_earliest` column in destination table.
+- We inserted new records _as is_ excluding the `_fivetran_earliest` column in the destination table.

 ##### Updates

-Suppose the existing Table in destination is:
+Suppose the existing Table in destination is as below:

 Id(PK) | COL1 | COL2 | _fivetran_start(PK) | _fivetran_end | _fivetran_active | _fivetran_synced
 --- | --- | --- | --- | --- | --- | ---